tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm6.staticflickr.com/5747/20899984062_b7d9bd86c1_b.jpg =300x)

 In the back kitchen, I see other people making the dumplings from scratch.
-There's a person peeling onions, another person cutting chives.
+There's a person peeling onions, and someone cutting chives.

 ![](https://farm1.staticflickr.com/664/20914465181_c424e1e81a_b.jpg =300x)